Kakifrucht/HalfminerSystem/README.md

     - Commandfilter
       - Disables commands in bed (teleport glitch)
       - Disables /pluginname:command for users (to improve commandblocks)
+    - Disables tab completes that are too long, defaults to help instead
   - Stats
     - Records lots of statistics about a player
       - Online time